 Lesson #8 : Friendly Fire Isn’t Very Friendly

 George Orwell said, “It is fatal to look hungry.
 It makes people want to kick you.”
 Well, not only did I look hungry, I made the mistake of shouting over and over again that I was hungry.
 Not for edibles — although, having something to eat other than beans would have been nice.
 No, I was starving for energy.
 I needed an ear.
 Sympathy.
 Pity.
-Something from those in the rear who were close to my heart, the same people who couldn’t understand how or why I could be so depressed in such a beautiful place.
+Something from those back in the civilized world who were close to my heart, the same people who couldn’t understand how or why I could be so depressed in such a beautiful place.

 Instead, I was considered as being ungrateful for the lifestyle I enjoy.
 Calls and contact dried up when I needed support the most, effectively executing a boot-on-the-back, muzzle-to-the-head, coup de gras of the messiest nature.
 A severance of two important personal relationships, people who can’t be replaced.
 Sloppy work on my part, but the tab has been paid.

 Lesson #9 : Tropical Life Can’t Fix Everything

 Despite what the Travel Channel says, being near a tropical beach is not the solution to all of life’s problems.
 True, the scenery was indeed gorgeous.
 But it doesn’t really matter how elegantly your beautiful date dresses when she’s holding a strangled kitten in each hand.
 The end result is the same.